Aditya Chopra: Pathaan

-On 12 December 2022, YRF released a song from the fourth project of its spy universe titled Besharam Rang across all media platforms.
-Picturised on Deepika Padukone and Shahrukh Khan in the outskirts of Benicàssim, the song was written by Vishal–Shekhar and Kumaar.
+On 12 December 2022, YRF released a song from the fourth project of its spy universe titled "Besharam Rang" across all media platforms.
+Picturised on Deepika Padukone and Shah Rukh Khan in the outskirts of Benicàssim, the song was written by Vishal–Shekhar and Kumaar.
 Choreography and direction was by Vaibhavi Merchant.
 A few days after release of the song, it started gaining criticism among right-wing ideologists for its lyrics, Padukone's appearance in a saffron bikini, and Khan's appearance in green trousers.
-A boycott call on Twitter by the name "#BoycottPathaan" began to trend with a section of users calling the visuals “vulgar” and "infuriating".
+A boycott call on Twitter by the name "#BoycottPathaan" began to trend with a section of users calling the visuals "vulgar" and "infuriating".

 Chopra wrote to the Office of the Prime Minister explaining this issue a week before the release of the film.
 On 18 January 2023, the Prime Minister of India sent out a warning to the workers of all national political parties to "strictly refrain from making comments on films".
 It was the first-ever public statement strategically released by the PMO to safeguard the release of a film in India.
 The Ministry for Information and Broadcasting further cautioned political leaders and workers against making remarks on important films.
 Followingly, the state governments of Gujarat, Uttar Pradesh, Madhya Pradesh, and Assam assured YRF protection for its viewers and assurance that protestors will be strictly prosecuted.
 On 24 January 2023, a day before the release of the film, the Vishva Hindu Parishad released a statement to its members that they were "satisfied" with the certification of the film and assured that all protests will be ceased.

-At the time of the statement, Pathaan was slated to be screened in 5500+ movie theatres in India and 2500+ movie theatres in more than 100 countries internationally thereby making it the most widely released Indian film of all time.
+At the time of the statement, Pathaan was slated to be screened in 5500+ movie theatres in India and 2500+ movie theatres in more than 100 countries internationally thereby making it the most widely released Indian film.
 After two days of its release, 25 additional screens were added after the Chief Justice of Delhi High Court directed Chopra to add an exclusive version of the film for people with disabilities.

-On 3 March 2023, Pathaan emerged as the highest grossing Hindi film of all time.
+On 3 March 2023, Pathaan emerged as the third highest grossing Hindi film of all time.

 Personal life

-He was married to Payal Khanna, until their divorce in 2009.
+He was married to Payal Khanna until their divorce in 2009.
 The couple had no children.
-On 21 April 2014, he married actress Rani Mukerji in a private wedding ceremony in Italy.
+On 21 April 2014, he married actress Rani Mukerji in a private ceremony in Italy.
 In December 2015, Rani gave birth to their daughter Adira Chopra.

-He has remained extremely media-shy and a passive individual, battling constant reports of an alleged dysthymic disorder throughout his three-decade career, resulting in very few public photos of him being in existence.
-In 2023, Chopra sat down for an extensive interview for the first time in 28 years for the Netflix series The Romantics, which highlights the rise of Yash Raj Films.
+In 2023, Chopra sat down for an extensive interview for the first time in 28 years for the Netflix series The Romantics, which highlights the rise of Yash Chopra and Yash Raj Films.